Emma-Zim/emma-zim.github.io/index.md

 ---
 ### Work Experience
 <h4>Amazon Web Services Solutions Architect Intern</h4>
 <p>In the summer of 2020, I worked remotely for Amazon Web Services as a Solutions Architect Intern.
 My role included a variety of responsibilities to learn about the role.
 I shadowed customer calls every week to observe how to communicate with customers.
 I was given a project to architect and implement the back end of a flash card learning app hosted on AWS.
 In this project, I built an API, coded the learning algorithm, as well as the managment of the database.
-I also entered and won an Alexa hackation where my team built an Alexa skill to help onboard interns.</p>
+I also entered and won an Alexa hackation where my team built an Alexa skill to help onboard interns.
+Finally, I recieved my AWS Cloud Practioner certification.</p>

 ---
 <h4>Cloud Computing Pathfinder Intern at NASA</h4>